regebro/moving-big-projects/moving-big-projects.rst

 .. note::

     And you have been bravely running away from Python 3 for years.
-    But you can't run any longer, because this year Python 2's brave suicide plan sprung into action.
+    But you can't run any longer.

     But don't fear Python 3,
     it's not The Killer Rabbit of Caerbannog,